akshatphumbhra/akshatphumbhra.github.io/README.md

 This repository hosts the source for my portfolio website, served via GitHub Pages.

-The site is a small React application that fetches information about my public repositories directly from GitHub.
-It uses a Bootswatch theme and Google Fonts for styling and relies on Babel to compile JSX in the browser.
-All assets are just plain files so no build step is required.
+The site is a small multi‑page React application that fetches information about my public repositories directly from GitHub.
+It uses React Router for navigation, the AOS library for subtle animations, a Bootswatch theme and Google Fonts for styling.
+Everything is compiled in the browser with Babel so no build step is required.

 ## Structure